 Lawful purpose or reasonable excuse could include circumstance you were acted under the ambit of your job, cultural celebrations, scientific research or sporting activities.

 There is a penalty of up to 14-years prison for causing an explosive to be put or placed near or in a building, (including a vehicle, vessel, train or public place) if you did it with the intention to occasion bodily harm to a person under section 48(1) Crimes Act 1900 (NSW).

 Under this section, it doesn’t matter whether an explosion took place any more than it doesn’t matter whether any bodily harm was caused.

 A public place is any area that is open to the public – for example, parks, shopping centres, beaches.

-Our firearms lawyers in Sydney and Parramatta are also available across 6 other conveniently located offices.
+Our Sydney criminal lawyers are also available across 6 other conveniently located offices.
 Call our friendly staff for a free first appointment with a lawyer 24/7 on (02) 8606 2218.